Robert O'Neal (murderer): Arthur Dade

-While serving life in prison, O'Neal became a member of the white supremacist group, the Aryan Brotherhood, and was affiliated with the Aryan Nations.
-On February 3, 1984, at noon, 33-year-old Arthur Dade, a black American man serving a twenty-two-year sentence at the Missouri State Penitentiary for two armed robbery convictions in 1979, was attacked by three white inmates.
+While serving life in prison, O'Neal became a member of the white supremacist group, the Aryan Brotherhood, and was affiliated with Aryan Nations.
+On February 3, 1984, at noon, 34-year-old Arthur Dade, a black American man serving a 22-year sentence at the Missouri State Penitentiary for two armed robbery convictions in 1979, was attacked by three white inmates.
 O'Neal, accompanied by fellow inmates Lloyd Schlup and Rodnie Stewart, attacked Dade in a prison hallway outside the prison dining hall.
 Dade had been released from his cell to eat his noon meal.
 Schlup allegedly held Dade's arms, while Stewart threw hot liquid in Dade's face to distract him.
 O'Neal then stabbed Dade to death with a homemade ice pick.
 Dade was stabbed four or five times in the chest and once in his right arm.
 He was pronounced dead by prison physicians twenty minutes later.
 Both Dade and O'Neal were residents of the Special Management Unit, which was a special prison inside the Missouri State Penitentiary.
 The unit was used for the confinement of 400 of the most troublesome inmates.

 O'Neal, Schlup, and Stewart were each charged with capital murder in the killing of Dade.
 Prosecutors called the killing a well-planned "Aryan hit."
-O'Neal tried claiming that he had killed Dade in self-defense.
+O'Neal claimed to have killed Dade in self-defense.
 Ultimately, all three suspects were found guilty.
 O'Neal and Schlup were sentenced to death, while Stewart was sentenced to life in prison.
 Schlup's death sentence was overturned in 1999 following Schlup v.
-Delo, in which he was retried, and pleaded guilty to second-degree murder to avoid being sentenced to death.
+Delo, in which he was retried, and pleaded guilty to second degree murder to avoid being sentenced to death.

 Execution

 On December 6, 1995, O'Neal was executed at the Potosi Correctional Center via lethal injection.
 He was pronounced dead at 12:17 a.m.
 His final statement was, "Praise the Lord and the name of Jesus.
 I forgive everybody involved in this.
 Jesus is my Lord."
-He clutched a bible to his chest during the execution.
+He clutched a Bible to his chest during the execution.
 He declined a last meal and instead fasted all day on the day before his execution.

 O'Neal's execution marked the rare occasion of a white person being executed for killing a black person.
 He remains the only white person to have been executed for killing a black person in the history of modern Missouri.
-Since the reinstatement of the death penalty in the United States in 1976, only 21 white people have been executed for murdering a black victim (less than 1.4 percent of all executions).
+Since the reinstatement of capital punishment in the United States in 1976, only 21 white people have been executed for murdering a black victim (less than 1.4 percent of all executions).